 Next, we consider the contributions from the polynomial $\mathcal{B}_1$ to the configuration matrix, which becomes relevant at higher orders in $\varepsilon$ and for other master integrals in the sector, such as when placing a dot in one of the propagators of the triangle loop.
 The configuration matrix associated to $\mathcal{E}_1$ and $\mathcal{B}_1$ is also

 which a priori indicates another elliptic curve.
 Rationalizing $\mathcal{E}_1$ and taking residues, the associated integral similarly becomes

 which gives an elliptic curve $y^2=Q_4(x)$.
 However, in this case $Q_4(x)$ has vanishing discriminant, as it is the perfect square of a polynomial of degree 2.
 Thus, the elliptic curve is degenerate, and results in an algebraic leading singularity.
 In fact, as will become apparent in the remaining examples in this section, we observe that the geometries defined by $\mathcal{E}_1$ and $\mathcal{B}_1$ are always degenerate.
-As it turns out, this is because of the Desnanot--Jacobi identity~\cite{Dlapa:2021qsl, Chen:2022lzr, Frellesvig:2024ymq}, which is satisfied by the Gram determinants appearing in the Baikov polynomials.
-Denoting by $M$ the determinant of a Gram matrix, and by $M^{i_1,\dots,i_n}_{j_1,\dots,j_m}$ the determinant of the matrix where we remove the rows $i_1,\dots,i_n$ and columns $j_1,\dots,j_m$, we have that~\cite{Frellesvig:2024ymq}
+Indeed, this is a direct consequence of the Desnanot--Jacobi identity from eq.~\eqref{eq: Desnanot_Jacobi}.
+In particular, following eq.~\eqref{eq: degeneration_Desnanot_Jacobi}, the condition $\mathcal{B}_1=0$ imposes that $\mathcal{E}_1$ becomes a perfect square, explaining this degeneration.